harry-sparta/eng-48-bash-basics/README.md

 ## Git
 ### What is git?
+Similar to Windows command prompt (a non-Unix terminal evironment), Git is a set of command line programme that is design to excute on Unix style command-line environment.

+### Git bash
+Git Bash is an application for Windows environments which provides an emulation layer for a Git command line experience.
+Bash (Bourne Again Shell).
+Popular default shell on Linux and macOS.

 ### What are the basic commands?
 - How do I start tracking a folder? git init - creates a copy as a hidden file (.git)